forestryio/forestry.io/hugo/content/docs/settings/fields/datetime.md

   - _Description_ &mdash; a human friendly description of what the field does and/or instructions for your editors.
   - _Hidden_ &mdash; hides the field in the editor, but allows developers to set default values or maintain the field for legacy purposes.
 - **Format**
   - _Date Format_ &mdash; how the date should be displayed in the editor.
+To only show the time picker, leave this field blank.
   - _Time Format_ &mdash; how the time should be displayed in the editor.
+To only show the date picker, leave this field blank.
   - _Display UTC_ &mdash; activating this option will display the date in UTC regardless of user's locale settings.
   - _Export Format_ &mdash; how the date/time should be exported to the repo.
 - **Validation**